CartoDB/Leaflet.CanvasLayer/README.md

 # Intro

-Leaflet.Canvas is a full map canvas layer that allows you to render stuff on top of a map with HTML5 canvas element.
+Leaflet.CanvasLayer is a full map canvas layer that allows you to render stuff on top of a map with HTML5 canvas element.
 Leaflet provides a [tiled canvas layer](http://leafletjs.com/reference.html#tilelayer-canvas) which provides one canvas per tile to render.
 Some things require a single canvas to render them properly.

 # how to use